 Post Hurricane Sandy short hike in a small section of woods by Rutgers Gardens in New Brunswick.

-I hadn’t been hiking here in awhile so this was the first look at the trails after Hurricane Sandy.
+I hadn’t been hiking here in awhile (“Helyar Woods in December“) so this was the first look at the trails after Hurricane Sandy.
 The woods contains quite a few large, mature trees and took a beating.

 Basically the one side of the park was pretty much a wash.
 I contemplated hopping over some and giving it a shot, but there were also at lot of dangling trees and I was by myself so I didn’t push it.

-Route: Because of the blow downs I had to vary the route on our Helyar Woods page this way:
+Route: Because of the blow downs I had to vary the route on our main Helyar Woods hike this way:

 Instead of turning left into the blow downs, you can go straight down a steep (and deceptively slippery) slope, duck under a fallen tree, hop over a small trickle of water, and then up a short steep slope to join back in to the trail.

 From then on, the trail follows alongside the water with just a few blow downs to hop or step over.
 On the return, I retraced my route instead of going along the field.